rkb121541/cs382/README.md

-only includes the assignments with programming
+only includes programming assignments, nothing with logism